-Pad and/or strip footings founded in natural materials underling the fill may be proportioned using an allowable bearing pressure of 100 kPa.
+Pad and/or strip footings founded in stiff, natural silty clays may be proportioned using an allowable bearing pressure of 100 kPa.
 The minimum depth of founding must comply with the requirements of AS2870.
-In order to overcome the presence of trees, the foundations should be designed in accordance with the procedures given in Appendices H and CH of AS2870-2011.
-Tree information is attached.
+The growth of the tree on the footpath needs to be considered in the foundation design.

-Piers founded in the stiff to very stiff and very stiff materials may be proportioned using an allowable end bearing pressure of 300 and 450 kPa, respectively, provided their depth to diameter ratio exceeds a value of 4.
-An adhesion value of 20 kPa may be adopted for the portion of the shaft below a depth of 0.5 metres.
+Piers founded in very stiff natural materials may be proportioned using an allowable end bearing pressure of 300 kPa, provided their depth to diameter ratio exceeds a value of 4.
+An allowable adhesion value of 20 kPa may be adopted for the portion of the shaft below a depth of 0.5 metres.